Join us

 Video

 Welcome to the Google Developer Group (GDG) for Science, Australia chapter.
 We are a community of practitioners that seek to advance the adoption of AI in Australian Science and provide a platform for knowledge exchange, collaboration, and learning, fostering a thriving ecosystem of AI-powered scientific discovery.
-Through this community we invite all scientific researchers (private and public sector) who are interested in using Google AI tools for their work to share their knowledge and help build a collaborative community that empowers scientists to learn, share and grow.
+Through this community we invite all scientific researchers (private and public sector) who are interested in using AI tools for their work to share their knowledge and help build a collaborative community that empowers scientists to learn, share and grow.

 List of Google-adjacent resources to support your research: